Wednesday, July 23, 2014

 During the spring, the commission went into contract with a head hunting firm.
 The firm brought 100 candidates, The mayor read their resumes and picked the top three.
 Copenhaver recommended one to the commission.
 City leaders had their own ideas.

-"I'd like to make a motion to no action in respect of hiring an administrator and to discontinue the recruitment process for the administrator position," said Commissioner Donnie Smith.
+"I'd like to make a motion to no action in respect of hiring an administrator and to discontinue the recruitment process for the administrator position," Commissioner Donnie Smith said.

 The commission couldn't agree between Janice Jackson or Oscar Rodriguez.